 Digital billboards have the advantage of displaying videos and animations, making them significantly more eye-catching for outdoor advertising.
 You can be creative with your billboard design and messaging.
 The catch?
 They can cost up to 4x more than static billboards.

-You can also expect them to cost more to design.
 Digital billboards often feature motion graphics, which can range from simple animations to full CGI videos.
+They are also expected to cost more to design.

 3. Mobile Billboard Advertising